Roundabouts in Campbell River

-There are numerous benefits to installing roundabouts, including:
+Other benefits to installing roundabouts, include:

 - Improving safety for all road users – pedestrians, cyclists and motorists